Fenugreek and Warfarin: Can You Take Them Together?

 Why is this important?

-The strength of the evidence is moderate: one well-documented case report with rechallenge (which is methodologically the strongest form of case evidence) plus mechanistic plausibility from coumarin content and in vitro studies.
-That is enough to take the interaction seriously, even if randomized trials do not exist.
+It is worth being honest about the strength of the evidence: one well-documented case report (with rechallenge, the strongest form of case evidence) involving a two-herb product, plus mechanistic plausibility from coumarin content and laboratory studies.
+There are no randomized trials.
+That is enough to warrant caution and monitoring, not enough to call the interaction certain.

 What should you do?

-Watch for the standard warfarin bleeding warning signs: unusual bruising, gum bleeding when brushing, prolonged bleeding from minor cuts, dark urine, black tarry stools, frequent nosebleeds, blood in vomit or coughed up, and severe headache (which could signal intracranial bleeding and warrants immediate emergency evaluation).
+Day to day, once on it: Keep your intake steady rather than intermittent — swings in how much you take are what destabilize INR.
+Watch for the standard warfarin bleeding warning signs: unusual bruising, gum bleeding when brushing, prolonged bleeding from minor cuts, dark urine, black tarry stools, frequent nosebleeds, or blood in vomit.
+A severe headache could signal intracranial bleeding and warrants immediate emergency evaluation.

 Which specific products are affected?